Banana Bread Chocolate Chip Cookies

 -

-In a bowl, beat the softened butter and brown sugar until light and fluffy, about 2 to 3 minutes; this traps air for lift.
+In a large mixing bowl, beat the softened butter and brown sugar together until light, creamy, and well combined.

 -